 Jorhat is a great blend of scenic natural beauty and urban life.
 Though the city is a year-round destination, one will love to explore it during the winter season.
 October-March is the perfect time to explore Jorhat.

-Air.
-Jorhat has its own airport named Rowriah Airport aka Jorhat Airport.
-Being the 4th major airport of Assam, it is well-connected to cities like Guwahati, Kolkata, etc. Another major airport is Gopinath Bordoloi International Airport aka Guwahati Airport situated in Guwahati.
-It is about 323 kilometers away from Jorhat.
-The airport is well-connected to major cities of India such as Delhi, Mumbai, Kolkata, Chennai, Pune, Imphal, etc. Once you reach the airport, you can take local transport modes to reach Jorhat.
+By Air.
+Jorhat is having its own airport named Rowriah Airport aka Jorhat Airport.
+Being 4th major airport of Assam, it is well-connected to cities like Guwahati, Kolkata.
+Another major airport is Gopinath Bordoloi International Airport aka Guwahati Airport situated in Guwahati.
+It is about 323 kilometres away from Jorhat.
+The airport is well-connected to major cities of India such as Delhi, Mumbai, Kolkata, Chennai, Pune, Imphal etc. Once you reach the airport, you can take local transport modes to reach Jorhat.

-Rail.
+By Rail.
 The nearest railway station is Jorhat Railway Station which is well-networked with other major cities of Assam.
-Also, if you are traveling from other states of India, you need to deboard at Guwahati Railway Station and then head to local express trains to reach the destination.
+Also, if you are travelling from other states of India, you need to deboard at Guwahati Railway Station and then head to local express trains to reach.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here